 Registration is now open for this year's Vacation Bible School, which will be held July 11-15 from 9:00 AM to 12:00 PM.
 Click here for student registration, and click here if you would like to volunteer to help!

-Welcome in the Name of Christ, Our Lord!
+Welcome in the Precious Name of

 If you would like to know more about what we believe, teach and confess, you can find more detailed information in the links above marked "Beliefs."
 Between that link, the Affiliate links to the right, and the Book of Concord website you should be able to find out just about anything you'd like to know about us.

 Every age has dealt with a piercing theological question.
 Today's question, it has been suggested, is 'where in the world is God?'
 Perhaps the complexities of modern living drive us to such a question.
 World events and personal struggles are often very difficult to reconcile with the love and mercy of God.
 'Where in the world is God?' we ask The answer to the question is often dismissed because of it's simplicity.
 God has revealed Himself to the world in the person of His Son Jesus Christ and in His Cross.
 He continually reveals Himself, that is, He continually gives of Himself in the preaching of His Word, in the water of Baptism and in the Bread and Wine of Holy Communion.
 Where these are present, Christ Jesus is present, and He is being delivered unto the saints.
 His gifts of forgiveness, life and salvation, earned on that cursed Cross are offered to you today in His Church through the lowly means of words, water, bread and wine.
 It is therefore our solemn mission as a congregation to 'Deliver Christ Crucified,' that is, to preach the Word, and to administer the Sacraments of Christ Jesus so that His presence may be known even in a world marked by such perplexing questions.